Panama has 500 rivers, the longest of which is Tuira that stretches 125 miles.

 Within an hour we were in sight of the Gatun Locks

-the first set.
-Then, after the locks, I cooked and
+first set.
+Then, after the locks, I cooked and served

-served breakfast, cleaned up and there was still
+breakfast, cleaned up and there was still hours left in

-hours left in making the 28 mile motor trip across
+making the 28 mile motor trip across the locks.
+We

-maintained the helm through the whole trip.
-To the
+through the whole trip.
+To the right, Marcie enjoyed

 Watching the heavy lock gates of the Pedro Miguel Lock open is amazing.
 This emptied us into the Miraflores Lake…only one more set to go!